The translation of this document is outdated.

 Application of the Law

-(1) The purpose of this Law is to ensure the free circulation
+(1) The purpose of the Law is:

-terms and conditions of a contractual relationship offered by the
+contractual relationship offered by the providers of online

-protection of hosting service providers against their misuse for
+3) to ensure the protection of hosting service providers

-regulations regarding:
+regarding:

 1) lotteries and gambling in which a monetary prize is